marcnormandin/chengs_task_2c_ca1/README.md

 ## About this repository

-This repository has MATLAB scripts that will produce plots for our Cheng's Task 2C CA1 paper titled "Distinct neural mechanisms for heading retrieval and context recognition in the hippocampus during spatial reorientation".
+This repository has MATLAB scripts that will produce plots for our Cheng's Task 2C CA1 paper titled ** "Distinct neural mechanisms for heading retrieval and context recognition in the hippocampus during spatial reorientation" **.
 Other repos referenced in the paper will reproduce the other figures.

 ## Dataset files